microsoft/vsts-extension-retrospectives/README.md

 is a great way for a team to collect that information and then bring it together.
 The agreement should be relatively short, 5-7 items.

-Bring your team together and create a restrospective board with 1 column:
+Bring your team together and create a retrospective board with 1 column:

 - Good Working Preferences